Stellar mass dependence of galaxy size-dark matter halo radius relation probed by Subaru-HSC survey weak lensing measurements: Results

+The number of galaxies and the median value of three-dimensional half-light radius ($r_{1/2}$) associated with the stellar mass bins used for further analysis are listed in Table \ref{table 1}.
 We find a monotonic increase in galaxy size with increasing stellar mass.
 However, the galaxy size-stellar mass relation shows a distinct break around stellar mass of $10^{9.35} h^{-2} {\rm M}_{\odot}$.
 Above this limit, the average slope $\frac{d \log r_{\rm 1/2}}{d \log M^*}$ of galaxy size-stellar mass relation steepens consistently with increasing stellar mass, as has also been noticed by previous studies \citep{Shen2003, Lange2015, Roy2018}.
-Below this stellar mass limit, however, the median galaxy size drops faster with decreasing stellar mass than the simple extrapolation of the relation observed beyond this limit.
-Such a break or point of inflection has also been reported previously when the size-mass relation was studied using deep imaging data \citep{Roy2018} or a nearby galaxy sample \citep{Trujillio2020}.
+Below this stellar mass limit, however, the median galaxy size drops faster with decreasing stellar mass than the simple extrapolation of the relation observed beyond this limit. \preetish{Such a break or point of inflection has also been reported previously when the galaxy size-mass relation is studied using deep imaging data in nearby \citep{Trujillio2020}, intermediate \citep{Roy2018} or high-redshift \citep{Wel2023} universe.
+It is important to note that such a feature in galaxy size-mass relation is real and not an artifact of 2D to 3D size conversion as is shown in Appendix A of this paper.}